jpbotta-zeals/airflow-bikeshare/README.md

 2. **Access the Airflow web interface**:

-   Open your browser and go to `http://localhost:8080` to access the Airflow UI (user:airflow/pass:airflow).
+   Open your browser and go to `http://localhost:8080` to access the Airflow UI.

 3. **Trigger the DAG**: